-Staff are engaged in a programme of appraisal through meetings with the Headteacher and Early Years Coordinator.
+Staff are engaged in a programme of appraisal.
 This provides an opportunity to evaluate and plan for professional development and, alongside informal discussion, can highlight challenges for staff that can be supported by the school.

 This should be viewed alongside whole school policies including staff induction, grievances and the staff handbook.